 Check out this video for a quick demo:

-Step 5: Gently remove the racks and lay them out on a foil lined baking sheet.
-Add more barbecue sauce on top.
+- Gently remove the racks and lay them out on a foil lined baking sheet.
+Add the reserved barbecue sauce on top.

-Step 6: Broil under a broiler for 3-5 minutes until the barbecue sauce starts to bubble and caramelize.
+- Broil under a broiler for 3-5 minutes until the barbecue sauce starts to bubble and caramelize.
 Alternately you could wrap them in foil and throw them on a heated grill for the same effect.
-I sometimes do this for crowds and picnics.
-This keep the ribs warm until ready to eat and makes it easy to pass out portions.